PeterZhang26/data-science-fitness-tracker/README.md

 # Coding a Fitness Tracker with Python

-Following along with Dave Ebbelaar ([link to his channel](https://www.youtube.com/@daveebbelaar)) in coding a fitness tracker with Python
+Following along with Dave Ebbelaar ([link to his channel](https://www.youtube.com/@daveebbelaar)) in coding a fitness tracker with Python.
+The fitness tracker is a proof of concept that Dave Ebbelaar did during his masters in artificial intelligence, using a gyroscope sensor on the wrist.
+The sensor recorded the acceleration in the x, y and z planes as well as the gyrscopic angular velocity.
+The participants involved performed a number of exercises using a barbell.

+The aim of the fitness tracker was to utilise a machine learning algorithm in order to correctly classify the exercise the participant was performing given only the accelerometer and gyroscope data.

 You can find the youtube playlist here [YouTube playlist](https://www.youtube.com/playlist?list=PL-Y17yukoyy0sT2hoSQxn1TdV0J7-MX4K)